lgarron/folderify/README.md

       -h, --help            show this help message and exit --reveal, -r          Reveal the target (or resulting .icns file) in Finder.
       --osx VERSION, -x VERSION
-                            Version of the OSX folder icon, e.g. "10.9" or "10.10".
+                            Version of the macOS folder icon, e.g. "10.9" or "10.10".
 Defaults to the version this computer is running (10.10).
       --cache, -c           Cache the mask icon in the cache dir.
       --cache-dir DIR       Use the specified cache directory (default: ~/.folderify/cache).
       --cache-list          List all paths with cached masks.